khanhsaan13/DEP-systems/README.md

 # DEP-systems
 The DEP system helps a company to manage departments, employees, projects and developers work on projects.
 The system load data of departments, employees, projects, and works-on from the text files when the program starts.
 Then the application shows a Graphic User Interface (GUI) so that a user can choose what to do.

+The program is required to be run in the terminal with JavaFX libraries installed locally.
+I am trying to find a way to somehow make it into a solid executable file.

 UML Class Diagrams
 ![image](https://github.com/khanhsaan13/DEP-systems/assets/129593167/79a22241-1240-4825-9f2e-ad1a57e1969b)